 Three years after the release of the Logitech MX Anywhere 2S (opens in new tab), Logitech is ready to update its lineup of high-end productivity mice.
-The Logitech MX Anywhere 3 announced today for $79.99 (opens in new tab) does the lineup justice, introducing new features and incorporating the best scroll wheel in the game.
+The Logitech MX Anywhere 3 announced today for $79.99 (opens in new tab) does the lineup justice, introducing new features and incorporating the best scroll wheel in the game, and even better with a Logitech promo code.
 Connecting via a USB dongle or Bluetooth Low Energy (LE) the MX Anywhere 3’s minute build will help make it the best wireless mouse for power users on the go or with small hands.

 Logitech MX Anywhere 3 Specs

 |Sensor Model||Logitech Darkfield||Row 1 - Cell 2|

 |Sensitivity||4,000 CPI||Row 2 - Cell 2|